Many of our customer's frequently asked questions are answered here.

 The

-Auterra DashDyno and Dyno-Scan kits support all protocols found on all cars sold in the US
+Auterra DashDyno and Dyno-Scan kits support all OBD II protocols

 measure horsepower and torque?